Using the 4 Pillars of Resilience to Be Your Best

 Not all hurdles in life are created equally, but you eventually recover and make it through all of them.
 Focus on the four pillars of strength in your life, and you will build resilience at work, home, and anywhere else.
 Becoming a much stronger person and a better leader.

-Don’t be one of those people that lets even the slightest sign of adversity affect you for years.
+Don’t be one of those people who lets even the slightest sign of adversity affect you for years.
 Those types of people believe they are plagued with bad luck.
 When often, it is self-induced.
 I’m a firm believer that you create your luck whether it is good or bad luck.
 That is called a self-fulfilling prophecy.

-Physical Pillar of Strength for Developing Resilience
+Physical Pillar of Resilience for Developing Resilience

 Physical well-being is the first of the 4 pillars of resilience.
 There are two main components to physical strength; diet and exercise.
 To be at your peak having a balance of a good diet and exercise is important.
 Not only will physical fitness give you more energy, but it is also good at improving brain function.
 Not to mention the boost to your confidence because you look and feel better.
 Living a healthy life will help you build resilience and be a happier person in the long run.